Learn best-practice risk and trade management for successful Forex and CFD trades.

 The stop out level or margin call, is another helpful automated MT4 tool because it helps protect you from greater losses in open markets by:

 - constantly monitoring the margin level and updating it in real-time

-- closing open position in your Admiral.Markets or Admiral.Prime account at a margin level of 50% for Retail clients, or 30% for Professional clients.
+- closing open positions in your Admiral.Markets or Admiral.Prime account at a margin level of 50% for Retail clients, or 30% for Professional clients.